Generalized uncertainty principle corrections in Rastall-Rainbow Casimir wormholes: The wormhole solution

 which ensures that $v_s^2$ is smaller than the speed of light, as required by the principles of special relativity.
 Owing to Eq. \eqref{Sound-2}, this requirement is satisfied when

 which agrees with the flaring-outward constraint \eqref{lambda-positive}, thus implying that the WH is both stable and traversable.

 Interestingly, in Eq. \eqref{Sound-2}, we have obtained the same result as in Ref. \cite{Tangphati:2023nwz}, which deals with generic WHs in RR gravity.
 Thus, by adopting this first paradigm, $\beta$ does not influence the WH stability.
 The situation will change if a different stability criterion is used, as we will describe in the next section.
+This will allow us to show the pivotal role fulfilled by $\beta$ in the evaluation of the WH properties.
 Hereafter, we will suppose Eq. \eqref{lambda-constraint}.